auth0/wordpress/README.md

 ### Configure the SDK

-Upon activating the Auth0 WordPress plugin, you will find a new "Auth0" section on the left-hand side of your administrative dashboard.
+Upon activating the Auth0 WordPress plugin, you will find a new "Auth0" section on the left-hand side of your WordPress Dashboard.
 This section enables you to configure the plugin.

 At a minimum, you will need to configure the Domain, Client ID, and Client Secret sections for the plugin to function.